How can we help?

 If the earthquake is very recent, it may take several minutes for USGS to publish it and for it to appear on the map.
 Please refresh the map in a few minutes to see the earthquake.

-These are normal notifications of an earthquake that has already happened, not early warning alerts.
+NOTE: These are normal notifications of an earthquake that have already happened, they are not early warning alerts.
+Early warning alerts are the loud drop, cover, holdon alerts sent during M4.5 or larger earthquakes that might cause shaking at your Homebase.

-You may visit the Settings->Custom Earthquake Notifications page to add/modify/enable/disable or alter the magnitude of these notifications.
+You may visit the Settings->Custom Earthquake Notifications page to modifiy these normal notification settings.

 You may also add up to three custom locations for which are you interested in receiving notifications.